1. What is the process to participate in the Family Education Program (FEP)

 10. How many hours per semester and academic year is a dependent eligible for?

 There is no cap on the number of credit hours taken during the academic year for dependents.
 The FEP benefit is based on a percentage of the total tuition and mandatory fees per semester, unlike EEP, where if in excess of six credit hours are scheduled in a semester, then the number of classes shall not exceed two classes.
 The academic year is defined as the period beginning with the fall semester and continuing through the eight week summer session.
 The discount applies for both part time and full time students.

 11. Can my FEP discount be split to accommodate for more than one dependent attending class during the same semester?

 No. However, if both an employee and spouse/partner work at the university and are not utilizing EEP and have two dependents, they may designate each individual FEP discount to those separate dependents.

-12. If my dependent drops a class after the semester has began, will he/she be responsible for payment?
+12. If my dependent drops a class after the semester has begun, will he/she be responsible for payment?

 No. However, the tuition discount will be adjusted to ensure the correct discount is applied to the tuition/mandatory fee balance.
 For example, if a class is dropped after the last day for a full refund, the discount will be adjusted to accommodate for either the 80%, 50% or full tuition/mandatory fee charges.
 Reference item 14 below for more information regarding changes to student's schedule.

 13. What happens to my dependents FEP discount if I terminate employment with UK?

 If an eligible employee separates from the university prior to the first day of class, any previously approved tuition discount shall not be honored and the student will be responsible for full payment.
 On the same token, if the employee terminates after the first day of class, the tuition discount will remain active for that semester.

 14. Will the FEP discount be available for graduate or doctoral classes?